 With this explosive movement, you’ll feel the flow of the kettlebell and develop a keen sense of timing and awareness.

 Loaded carries are a great way to teach core stability and total body awareness.
 Whether you use one kettlebell or two, you can vary the carries to diverse your total body strength and awareness, which can impact your overall athleticism and injury resilience.

-While the world of kettlebell training is vast and can be complicated, this basic level list can help beginners (and all levels) start to develop a stronger and more fit foundation for years to come.
-As with all training, seek a coach who can assist you when embarking upon your fitness journey, and stay consistent to find the best results!
+While the world of kettlebell training is vast and can be complicated, this basic-level list can help beginners (and even experience kettlebell veterans) develop a stronger and more fit foundation for years to come.
+As with all training, seek a coach who can assist you when embarking upon your fitness journey, and stay consistent to find the best results.